maeddes/hse-24-summer/README.md

   ![image](https://github.com/maeddes/hse-24-summer/assets/22505258/bcad4374-da59-429a-8272-1b42642c888c)

 ### Student Questions:

 * Do I have to set up, build, and run the dockerfile for each container?
+With the dockerfile you need to create the image once.
+From the given you can run as many container instances as you want without re-executing the dockerfile.

 * Can I run multiple applications inside a container?
+(Reason about your answer) Yes, it's possible.
+(But) 12-factor nummer? single process is violated, no independent scaling of internal apps possible.

+* Make an example where a multi-process container might make sense?
+(Real-world example) Single process containers make a lot of sense when the container is about one certain application (frontend, backend, db ...)
+Multi process containers can make sense when there is no main running process and only the isolation factor is important. z.B. gitpod/devcontainer etc.

 ### Labs
 Exercises can be found [here](https://lecture.new.trainings.nvtc.io/basics/container/)